awelzel/ci-email-action/README.md

 - Failures triggered by Pull Requests do not send email.

-- The CI App name is configurable, but personally only tests with Cirrus CI.
+- The CI App name is configurable, but have only tested with Cirrus CI.

 - The SMTP / mail configuration requires use of secret variables which can be set within the GitHub repository settings.